Celebrations, Communities and Performances - a conference to be held in person in the Drapers' Hall, Coventry, 20-22 April 2022. See link above.

-Margaret Shewring is Reader in Theatre and Performance Studies at the University of Warwick.
+Margaret Shewring is an Emeritus Reader in Theatre and Performance Studies at the University of Warwick.
 Her teaching, research and recent publications concentrate on the performance context for Shakespeare and his contemporaries, Renaissance and Early Modern European Festivals, and the design of space for performance on the contemporary stage.
 She is a co-founder of the Society for European Festivals Research and co-general editor, with J.R.
-Mulryne and Margaret M. McGowan of the European Festival Studies Series 1450-1700 Series, originally with Ashgte Publishing and now with Routledge.
+Mulryne and Margaret M. McGowan of the European Festival Studies Series 1450-1700 Series, originally with Ashgate Publishing and now with Routledge.
 Her edited collection of essays, Waterborne Pageants and Festivities in the Renaissance, was published by Ashgate, in November/December 2013.

 Margaret joined the staff of Theatre Studies in Autumn 1978.
 She took her undergraduate degree in English Language and Literature at the University of Birmingham (1971–74).
 Her doctoral research, at the Shakespeare Institute (University of Birmingham), concentrated on a critical edition of The Great Favourite; or, the Duke of Lerma (1668), attributed to Sir Robert Howard.
 A revised and updated version of this thesis was published by Garland publishing, New York, in 1988.